mdn/content/files/en-us/web/api/user_timing_api/using_the_user_timing_api/index.md

 There are many different performance entries in the browser's performance timeline.
 Some are added by the browser, and some might be added by you, like the login markers and measures from the examples above.

-To retrieve performance marks and measures at a single point in time, the {{domxref("Performance")}} interface provides three methods as shown below.
+To retrieve performance marks and measures at a single point in time, the {{domxref("Performance")}} interface provides three methods, as shown below.

-> **Note:** The methods below do not notify you about new performance markers; you will only get markers that have been created at the time you call these methods.
+> **Note:** The methods below do not notify you about new performance markers; you will only get markers that have been created when you call these methods.
-> See the section [Observing performance measures](#observing_performance_measures) above for receiving notifications about new metrics as they come available using a {{domxref("PerformanceObserver")}}.
+> See the section [Observing performance measures](#observing_performance_measures) above for receiving notifications about new metrics as they become available using a {{domxref("PerformanceObserver")}}.
 Usually, using performance observers is the preferred way to get performance markers and measures.

 The {{domxref("Performance.getEntries","performance.getEntries()")}} method gets all performance entries.
 You can filter them as needed.